 Often marketer forgets about the unforeseen circumstance that takes their toll on their pocket and their time.
 Factors such as city laws, weather, noise, theft, etc. should be considered before incorporating everything, or you will end up in jail because a lot of times, people break certain laws.
 Trespassing is one of those crimes that can make you wear black and white striped clothes.
 Ouch!

 Never piss off people

 Often, many guerrilla marketers annoy people in their excitement, which results in negative feedback or a complaint lodged in the police department against you.
 Delight your targeted customers with your charm.
 For instance; if you are running an organic food outlet, you can take some food samples and give to certain people and video record them (on their permission) and can ask how they like it.
-Trough Q&A, you can create an awareness about your food outlet.
-It always gives you benefit two ways because not only you will share the video on social media, but your chosen people will who had the opportunity to taste your food.
+Trough Q&A, you can create awareness about your food outlet.
+It always gives you benefit two ways because not only you will share the video on social media, but your chosen people will who have the opportunity to taste your food.
 It will help you in reaching more people in your domain.

 Connect the dots

 Don’t forget to empower your social media presence and build a web design and develop it according to SEO compliance so Google can index your website and rank better when people search for you.
 Connect people with the dots between offline marketing and online brand.